vtquan/vtquan.github.io/_posts/2017-06-14-adding-a-new-page-pt2.md

       div [ ClassName "column" ] [ ] ]
 ```

-This changes our page to display "Our New Counter value: " instead of "Counter value: " in the original Counter page.
+This changes the page to display "Our New Counter value: " instead of "Counter value: " in the original Counter page.

-### Editing the Discriminated Union and Record
+### Adding

 Same as the previous blog post, we need to change the Page discriminated union to include our new page.
 Then we modify the toHash function to give an url for the new page.
 Open up "src/Global.fs" and modify the following